lizmat/articles/cases-of-UPPER-2.md

 # INIT to an END

-> This is part two in the ["Cases of UPPER"](https://dev.to/lizmat/series/35190) series of blog posts.
+> This is part two in the ["Cases of UPPER"](https://dev.to/lizmat/series/35190) series of blog posts, describing the Raku syntax elements that are completely in UPPERCASE.

 The first part of this series discussed the two [phasers](https://docs.raku.org/language/phasers) in the [Raku Programming Language](https://raku.org) of which the code is executed at compile time: `BEGIN` and `CHECK`.